 The entirety of Moonside is an intentional BLAM, however, as Ness and Jeff are stuck in a trippy alternate dimension where phones STOP ringing when somebody calls, yes is no, people with Hawaiian T-shirts teleport you around and one person sees you as walking parking meters.
 It turns out to be a hallucination.

-And don't forget the "The World Shall Taste My Eggs" memory reel, though this might be some sort of a Mind Screw.
+The "The World Shall Taste My Eggs" memory reel in Psychonauts, though this might be some sort of a Mind Screw.
 And lampshaded by Raz's own "What the hell was that?!" comment.

 The eggs slideshow becomes more comprehensible later on when you learn the Big Bad's plan of which the reel is a metaphorical representation: the brain hatched from egg are the psychic children('s brains), the fish is Linda, the carnival is the asylum, and the laser-shooting teacups the brains rode were the tanks that would be powered by the brains.
 Apparently the Big Bad has such great psychic powers that he can incomprehensibly obfuscate his thoughts to prevent other psychics—such as you—from learning things they shouldn't.